I Don't Believe You

-Background and composition
+Music and lyrics

 "I Don't Believe You" is set in common time and played in the key of A-flat major.
 The guitar and piano are used for the background music, while Pink's voice follows the A♭ —Fm7—Cm—D♭—A♭ chord progression.
 Pink explained on her website that, lyrically, the song is about pleading for reconciliation, and is her favourite song from Funhouse "because it's just so naked.
 It's like taking a deep breathe and saying, 'Here I am.
 Take me.
 Take your best shot'."
 She went on to explain that:"The first thing that comes to my mind with I Don't Believe You is me standing in the vocal booth listening...
 Actually in the control room listening to this song, tears running down my face, just like 'fuck, really?'
 It's the vulnerable weak side of me that I don't let out very often.
 And it's [sighs], yeah it's that song.
 And I love it, I love it.
 I just love it, it's very near and dear to me."